Places To Eat

 The White Horse Inn

 Badwell Ash, just up the road!
-This is a traditional late 17th century village pub with separate bar, sports bar, and restaurant providing real ale and lunch and evening meals.
+This is a traditional late 17th century village pub with separate bar and restaurant, providing a good range of ales, and lunch and evening meals.
 It does fantastic Sunday roasts.
-It has benefited from extensive refurbishment in 2020.
-Sports fans will appreciate the sports bar with large screen TV.
+Since its extensive refurbishment in 2020 it has been gathering ever wider support for its fabulous food.

 The Dog at Norton